RAW files; RAW format; TIFF; DNG; NEF; CR2; CRW and others

 RAW files are raster image files compiled directly from the raw data collected at the Digital Image Sensor of the camera.
 The same type of data is collected on other image creating devices like scanners.

 In the RAW file the data is retained unprocessed.
 None of the data is discarded.
 The RAW files have different formats as does the identifying metadata tags.

 RAW files store the raw data from the camera.
 That data is then used in post production to produce the image required by the photographer.
-Once the image is produced using an editing application the another format is output as the final image file.
-An example of a processed image file would be a .jpg (JPEG) or PNG file or one of a range of other formats.
+Once the image is produced using an editing application another format is output as the final image file.
+An example of a processed image file would be a *.jpg (JPEG) or PNG file or one of a range of other formats.
 Thus, RAW files tend to be used effectively for archive type storage and post processing.

-- JPEG files: created by isolating the data that shows the current visible state of the image – what you see.
+- Jpg’s are created by isolating the data that shows the current visible state of the image – what you see.
 All the other data is discarded.
 This reduces file size.
 It also saves storage and processing time in-camera.
 However, in the processing stage you have little flexibility.
 Darks and lights are not recoverable.
 Colours and hues are fixed to within a few percent of the original condition of the collected data.
 Changes to lights, darks, hues and tones right across the image are possible.
 But, they are very limited and often cause artifacts or other damage on the image.